killshotzz/PausePlugin/README.md

 > * 1.0.4a - Takes the needed features of timer for pauses, limit and technical aspect into consideration.

 ## Credits
-> * jp01 - Helping solving the puzzle
 > * Bacardi - Giving me the start features to edit this up.
 > * BeepIsla - For giving me that simple idea of using the built-in system.